pratiksha140/git-demo/README.md

 # git-demo
-this is my practise repository author- pratiksha patil
+this is my practise repository<br>
+author- pratiksha patil